The Farrell-Jones Conjecture for mapping class groups: Teichm uller geodesics intersecting the thin part

 Suppose $X\in\calt_{\geq\epsilon}$ and $\xi\in\PMF$.
 Section \ref{s:2} was concerned with Teichm\"uller rays completely contained in the thick part.
 Here we want to establish that if there are short curves along the ray, then there is a (proper) subsurface where the projection distance between the vertical foliation and a suitable point thought of as the projection of the initial point of the ray, is large.
+The next theorem is a variant of a theorem of Rafi \cite{rafi-short}.